Why Twitter is in loss? Where did it all go wrong?

 That’s why Twitter is doubling down on advertising with two key announcements.
 First, it’s acquired TellApart, a marketing tech company that previously worked with Facebook’s ad department.
 Second, it now has a partnership with Google’s DoubleClick platform that’ll offer up more refined ad performance metrics to marketers.
 Ads are definitely not going away anytime soon.

 As for a video, Twitter CEO Dick Costolo offered a bit more insight into the company’s investment in Periscope during today’s earnings call.
-In particular, he said that the live streaming service gained over a million users in its first ten days, with even more tuning into a broadcast over the web.
+In particular, he said that the live-streaming service gained over a million users in its first ten days, with even more tuning into a broadcast over the web.
 This is a pretty impressive number considering the app isn’t even available on Android yet, though one is reportedly coming soon.
 Costolo said that part of the reason for the reach is that Periscope broadcasters can easily share their streams on Twitter to get a larger audience.
-“They can share, watch and be an active participant in immersive live video experience directly from their phones,” he said.
+“They can share, watch and be an active participant in an immersive live video experience directly from their phones,” he said.
 “It’s transporting you into people’s lives.”

 With Periscope, Vine and Twitter, Costolo said that Twitter’s new suite of mobile apps is “well positioned” in today’s market as more people “turn to video as a way to express themselves.”
 “It’s a way to connect with others and view content they enjoy,” he said.
 “You can build an audience and reach more people.”